the-aerospace-corporation/glaucus/README.md

 # Glaucus

-The Aerospace Corporation is proud to present our complex-valued encoder, decoder, and a new loss function for RF DSP in PyTorch.
+The Aerospace Corporation is proud to present our complex-valued encoder, decoder, and a new loss function for radio frequency (RF) digital signal processing (DSP) in PyTorch.

 ## Video (click to play)